dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 }
 ```

-where the list of type parameters denoted by `T, ...` are the auto-init type parameters from `TT`,
+where the list of type parameters denoted by `T, ...` consists of the auto-init type parameters from `TT`,
 `B` is the target type of `S<TT>`, and
 `Dve` is the default-valued expression for `S<TT>`.